chamodtharakaperera/CoffeeShopAPI-Springboot/README.md

 # CoffeeShopAPI-Springboot

-COFFEE SHOP DELIVERY MAANAGEMENT API DOCUMENTATION http://localhost:8080/swagger-ui/index.html
+COFFEE SHOP DELIVERY MANAGEMENT API DOCUMENTATION http://localhost:8080/swagger-ui/index.html

 DIRECTIONS BEFORE USE

 -This Springboot Application is pre configured to run on port 8080.

 -Once the Springboot API Successfully started running please visit this URL from your web browser http://localhost:8080/swagger-ui/index.html to get a clear understanding about how the API Works.